nighttiger1990/webpack-for-react-from-scratch/README.md

 The above configuration is quite simple.

-It takes `./src/js/app.jsas` the entry point to produce an ouput into `./dist/js/main.js`
+It takes `./src/js/app.js` as the entry point to produce an ouput into `./dist/js/main.js`

-Plus, for every file with a `.js` extension Webpack pipes the code through `babel-loader` for transforming ES6 down to ES5.
+Plus, for every file with a `.js` or `.jsx` extension Webpack pipes the code through `babel-loader` for transforming ES6 down to ES5.

 **NOTE:** If you’re completely new to Webpack I suggest taking this short introduction: <a href="https://webpack.academy/p/the-core-concepts" title="Title">***webpack core concepts by Sean Larkin***</a>.
 Then come back here.